 - Is your profile up to date with your previous and present job history?

 - Have you indicated you are ‘open to new opportunities’ on your profile?

 - Have you included your qualifications and achievements?

 - Have you included a comprehensive list of your skills?

 - BE ACTIVE: connect/engage with relevant professionals, groups and industries, share things you like, comment on posts

 3. Recruiters are the bridge to opportunities

 Yes, Yes, I am blowing my own horn right now – but it is something that may be slightly overlooked, and I believe candidates could be utilising a lot better.
-In agency recruitment, we work with a multitude of organisations across various industries, ranging from the global leaders to indigenous innovators with a constant line of communication that revolves around hiring requirements and where we can support.
+In agency recruitment, we work with a multitude of organisations across various industries, ranging from global leaders to indigenous innovators with a constant line of communication that revolves around hiring requirements and where we can support them.